joperafe/TeamIt-challenge/README.md

 The app is deployed on Vercel.
 To deploy updates, push changes to the `master` branch.
 Vercel will automatically build and deploy the changes.

-The API is deployed on Heroku.
+The API is deployed on Render.